The Human Conundrum

 My cat crawls up on my bed,

-nudging his head against mine;
+nudges his head against mine.

-it’s breakfast time.
+It’s breakfast time.

 I follow him downstairs,

-the singing of the trees, screaming,
+the singing of the trees, their screaming like

-like the ringing in my ears.
+the ringing in my ears.

 We left the caves long ago,